Since the fall of Berlin

 diversity or plea for more of it, a sizeable minority of Germans fears recent demographic changes and worries about the “disappearance" of German culture.

-Amidst these sentiments and polemics, in 2015 Germany took in more than one million refugees from Syria and the Middle East.
+Amidst these contestations about cultural identity, in 2015 Germany took in more than one million refugees from Syria and the Middle East.
 About 40,000 of them settled in Berlin, which instantly expanded the city’s diversity pool made of Turkish, Russian, Jewish, Arab, African and Asian communities.
 Today Berlin is a home to more than 130,000 migrants from all over the world.
-One third of Berliners have migration background, half of its school children population are offspring of immigrants and by 2030 almost one third of Berlin’s workforce will retire from labor market.
+One third of Berliners have migration background, half of its school children population are offspring of immigrants and by 2030 almost one third of Berlin’s workforce will retire from the labor market.

 These developments pose challenges to the city but they also provide new opportunities for incoming migrants.
 At the Center for Integration Solutions we are interested in issues that migrants and refugees face while settling down in Berlin, how they tackle them and whether they feel at home here.
-Our research focuses on respondents’ perceptions, assessments and understandings of their new situation, the German way of life and their own prospects in Germany.
-Although we collect some statistical data through our surveys, our research is mostly qualitative and focused on testimonies, in-depth interviews and non/participant observations.
+Our research focuses on the respondents’ perceptions, assessments and understandings of their new life situations, the German way of life and their own prospects in Germany.
+Although we collect some statistical data through our surveys, our research is mainly qualitative and is focused on testimonies, in-depth interviews and non/participant observations.

-We will continue to share our research findings through our website and the disciplinary journals.
+We will continue our research studies and are excited to share the findings through our website and disciplinary journals.

 Cultural Readjustments of New Migrants to Berlin